-I have written and published many academic works over the years.
-My first published book Nature and Nurture (1981) was based on research for my Masters thesis in 1967-8.
+My first published book Nature and Nurture (1981) was based on research for my Masters Degree in 1967-8.
 It has long been out of print although Australian academic and public libraries have copies.
 A reprint was issued by Humanities Press.
 It is one of the only books ever written on the way Aboriginal people raised their children traditionally and although it is still widely cited it was never given much credence in the academic world.
 A book by a woman about child-rearing?
 What is there to say about that?
 It was published in a weird format, many referring to it as a kind of “cook book”.
 I am delighted to see the extent to which this book is now being referenced by scholars of indigenous societies around the world, especially in Latin America.
 Most of these papers are in Spanish.

 My PhD research in Central Australia never turned into a book.
 There are many reasons for this, some of which are touched on in my on-going memoirs.
 My career was deeply affected by the delay in finishing my PhD and even more so by the fact that I never published the requisite book.
 The thesis is still on restricted access due to the fact that it contains materials about women’s secret ceremonies.
 However there are several copies in university libraries as well as at AIATSIS in Canberra.